resetius/miniraft-cpp/README.md

 # MiniRaft-CPP

 ## Overview
 MiniRaft-CPP is an implementation of the Raft consensus algorithm using C++20.
-This project aims to provide a clear and efficient representation of the Raft protocol, ensuring consistency and reliability in distributed systems.
-The implementation includes leader election, log replication, and safety mechanisms as per the Raft specification.
+This project leverages the [coroio library](https://github.com/resetius/coroio) for efficient asynchronous I/O operations.
+It aims to provide a clear and efficient representation of the Raft protocol, ensuring consistency and reliability in distributed systems.

 ## Key Features
 - **Leader Election**: Manages the election process for choosing a new leader in the cluster.